Narai (Narai-juku) in Kiso Valley

 • 85min from Nagoya to Kisofukushima Station by JR Shinano (Limited Express) and

-• 30min from Kisofukushima Station to Narai Station by local train
+• 30min from Kisofukushima Station to Narai Station by local train or

-Sightseeing spots
+Sightseeing spots in Narai

 Top:

 Kiso-no-Ohashi (Kiso’s Big Bridge) - The bridge spans the Narai River with a length of 30m and is about 300 years old.
 The structure is made of Japanese hinoki cypress trees.
 It is one of the longest wooden bridges in Japan.
-In a period from April to November the bridge gets illuminated at night.
+In a period from April to November, the bridge gets illuminated at night.

 Kamidonya Shiryokan - Another beautiful historic house by a wholesaler in Narai.
 Check it out and get a glimpse of how people lived here for hundreds of years.

-Narai Notice Board - Before the invention of social media :) the shogunate used these boards to announce new rules/mandates to the public.
+Narai Notice Board (kosatsuba) - Before the invention of social media :) the shogunate used these boards to announce new rules/mandates to the public.

 Festival & Events (dates can change without notice)